 Abstract

-Consumer-mediated nutrient dynamics (CND), through which animals’ metabolic waste products fertilize primary producers, is known to drive variability in nutrient availability and thus primary productivity and community functioning in tropical waters.
+Consumer-mediated nutrient dynamics (CND), through which animals’ metabolic waste products fertilize primary producers, drives variability in nutrient availability and thus primary productivity and community functioning in tropical waters.
 Yet, examinations of CND as a driver of variation in nutrient availability in temperate marine ecosystems are limited.
 Therefore, we aimed to quantify and explain spatial variation in CND by surveying the occurrences of X fish and X macroinvertebrates and measuring their ammonium excretions at 27 rocky reefs (3 years) and 17 kelp forests of varying density (1 year) in Barkley Sound, British Columbia.
 Ammonium concentrations ranged from 0.009 to 2.5 uM across rocky reefs, and the relationship between animal biomass and ammonium varied with tidal exchange–weakly positive at slack and ebb tides, but weakly negative at flood tide.
 Ammonium was significantly higher within than near kelp forests, a difference that increased with tide exchange, kelp biomass, and animal biomass.
-We fine-scale ammonium variability and nutrient enrichment on a scale of meters was only possible under low flow conditions.
+We observed fine-scale ammonium variability and nutrient enrichment on a scale of meters was only possible under low flow conditions.
 Our results suggest CND-driven variability acts on scales ranging from a few meters to over 20 km, contributing to finer-scale variation in nutrient availability than allochthonous nutrient sources such as upwelling.
 Therefore, CND may play a previously unrecognized role in structuring temperate marine ecosystems from the bottom up.

 Introduction